hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 per core in this partition is 3800 MB, and each node offers maximum 64 cores.
 For example, to request two full nodes::

-   $ sbatch -A lp_my_project -M genius -N 2 --ntasks-per-node 64 -p amd myjobscript.slurm
+   $ sbatch -A lp_my_project -M genius -N 2 --ntasks-per-node=64 -p amd myjobscript.slurm

 This resource specification for the memory is a few GB less than 256 GB, leaving some room for the operating system to function properly.